frankstevens1/china_devprojects_poverty/README.md

 Studying the influence of Chinese development projects on sub-national poverty levels around the world.

 ## Contents
-- intro
+- Introduction
-- data
+- Data
-- empirical strategy
+- Empirical strategy
-- results
+- Results
-- reproducing the dataset
+- Reproducing the dataset
-- reproducing the analysis
+- Reproducing the analysis

 ## Introduction